My PR didn't get an AI review — quota exhausted

 Option 1: Upgrade to a higher tier

-Open Billing in your dashboard, click Manage plan, and pick a tier with more included RCs.
+Open Billing in your dashboard, find the Plans section, and choose a higher tier by clicking Select next to it — you're redirected to the billing portal to confirm the change.
 Upgrades take effect immediately, your current period's quota is reset to the new tier's pool, and reviews resume on the next PR push.
 See Plan tiers for the included RC counts.

-Option 2: Set or raise your Overage Cap
+Option 2: Raise or remove your Overage Cap

 Option 3: Wait for the period to reset

 Quota rolls over at your Stripe billing anniversary, not on the 1st of the calendar month.
-Find the exact reset date on the Billing page under Current period.
+Find the exact reset date on the Billing page — it's shown as Next billing on your current-plan card.
 Reviews resume automatically on the first PR push after rollover.
 No action required from you.

 How to prevent it

 - Monitor RC consumption.
-The Billing page shows current-period usage and a per-day burn-down.
-Check it weekly.
+The Billing page shows current-period usage as a credit meter; the Dashboard home shows a per-day usage chart.
+Check them weekly.

 - Pick a plan that fits your team's PR cadence.
 The "~75 medium PRs / month" framing on the plan cards is a good starting point for sizing.